ProkopRandacek/Convs/readme.md

 // Get a Stream from for example a TcpListener
 Stream s = ...

-// Wrap the stream around in a MessageTunnel MessageTunnel mt = new(s);

-// Wrap the MessageTunnel around in a TunnelWithResponses TunnelWithResponses tunnel = new(mt);
+// Wrap the Stream around in a TunnelWithResponses TunnelWithResponses tunnel = new(s);

 // Perhaps we just decided to greet the client tunnel.SendWithResponse(